 The dealings with economy, science, unequal balance of friendship and awkward love.
 Plus the wolf/demon looks and acts very much alike.

 Maoyuu is basically Spice and Wolf with less economics and more flirting.
 Like someone stuck the characters in a different world and gave them a different backstory.
+I imagine the same audience enjoying both shows.

 Same kind of style, and type of characters.
 Both main characters drawn to each other, but unable to find the words to make it work.
 Same type of plot too, characters hiding their relationship because of the taboos.